arturobminski/academic-web/content/projects/culture-occupations/index.md

 ---
 title: Cultural Effects on Occupational Choice and Labor Market Sorting
 summary: We analyze culturally linked preferences and norms as determinants of educational and occupational choices, with a focus on second generation migrants in Sweden.
 We also analyze the labor market sorting effects of such preferences.
+(Joint work with Donia Kamel and Javier Soria Espín.)
 tags:
   - Economics of Migration
   - Labor Economics